 Testing Ideas During Product Development

 There is always a bit of uncertainty when creating a new home improvement product or making modifications to one of your existing products.
-However, conducting thorough market research and testing out your product concept can help mitigate that uncertainty and enable you to make informed decisions about product attributes, addressing consumer challenges, and pricing and marketing messaging.
-At the Farnsworth Group, our team of experts utilizes different qualitative and quantitative methods to assist with informing each stage of product development—from product ideation and concept validation to price elasticity and messaging.
+However, conducting thorough market research and testing out your product concept can help mitigate that uncertainty and help your brand effectively strategize about product attributes, addressing consumer challenges, and pricing and marketing messaging.
+At The Farnsworth Group, our team of experts utilizes different qualitative and quantitative methods to assist with informing each stage of product development—from product ideation and concept validation to price elasticity and messaging.